hydpy-dev/hydpy/hydpy/docs/development.rst

 As you can see, it is easy to retrieve information from living objects and to adjust them to specific situations.
 With little effort, one can do much more tricky things.
 But when writing production code, one has to be cautious.
-First do not all Python implementations support each introspection feature of CPython.
+First, do not all Python implementations support each introspection feature of CPython.
 Secondly is introspection often a possible source of confusion.
 For HydPy, only the second issue is of importance, as the use of Cython rules out its application on alternative